For a list of the Historical Awards up to the end of 2024 click here

 The Endurance Star Awards were inaugurated in 2000 to encourage more Club members to participate in and benefit from endurance swims, even though they may not be proficient in all strokes.
 A One Star Endurance Award is given to anyone who completes the 14 swims in the Vorgee Endurance 1000 program (five x 400 m, five x 800 m, and one each of 1500m, half hour, three quarter hour and one hour) in any one of the three major strokes, freestyle, backstroke or breaststroke.
 A Two Star Endurance Award is given for completing the 14 swims in two strokes and a Three Star Endurance Award for completion in three strokes.
 From 2007, Four and Five Star Awards are available for swimmers who also complete the endurance Individual Medley and Butterfly swims.
 Speed is not a factor and there is no element of competition.

-2 Star Award: Audrey Bullough, Brett Jago, Pamela Walter, Anne Edmondson (Freestyle and Backstroke); Bill Woodhouse (Freestyle and Breaststroke)
+2 Star Award: Audrey Bullough, Anne Edmondson (Freestyle and Backstroke)

-3 Star Award: Cas Brown (Freestyle, Backstroke and Breaststroke)
+3 Star Award: Cas Brown, Pamela Walter, Bill Woodhouse (Freestyle, Backstroke and Breaststroke)

 Stadium Masters Swimming Club